-Dr. Zarkov's backstory was that he was a NASA scientist who was fired for his paranoid fantasies that Earth was going to be attacked from outer space.
-Sixty Minutes derided him as "A Poor Man's Billy Mitchell".
+Dr. Zarkov's backstory was that he was a N.A.S.A. scientist, who was fired for his paranoid fantasies that Earth was going to be attacked from outer space.
+Sixty Minutes (1983) derided him as "A Poor Man's Billy Mitchell".

 A comic book adaptation of the film was drawn by artist Al Williamson, who had previously worked on Flash Gordon comics in the 1960s.
 Williamson actually disliked the movie, especially the casting of Sam J. Jones, whom Williamson felt did not resemble the classic character.

-A scene from Doctor Who: Last of the Time Lords (2007), which a unidentified hand is seen picking up the ring of The Master at his funeral pyre, which The Master's evil laugh is heard mirrors the final scene of this film.
+A scene from Doctor Who: Last of the Time Lords (2007), which a unidentified hand is seen picking up the ring of the Master (John Simm) at his funeral pyre.
+The Master's evil laugh is heard, mirroring the final scene of this film.